 Airdrie Minor Hockey (AMHA) offers elite male and female hockey at different levels.

-The AAA teams are made up of players from Airdrie, Cochrane and our surrounding AAA/AA draw zone area set out by Hockey Alberta.
+The AAA teams are made up of players from the Airdrie Elite Draw Zone set out by Hockey Alberta.

 To register for any of these teams please go to the Registration tab.

 Our male AA Teams play in the South Central Alberta Hockey League referred to as (SCAHL).
-AMHA has AA teams at the U18, U15 and U13 divisions.
+AMHA has AA teams at the U18, U15 and U13 divisions which includes players from Beiseker and Crossfield.

-An import player must register at their home minor hockey association first and then just register to try out and attend any applicable camps with the AMHA.
+An import player must register at their home minor hockey association first and then register with AMHA to try out and attend any applicable camps with the AMHA.
 Once an import player makes a AA team they will be charged for the balance of registration fees.
-There are some additional Hockey Alberta forms required to be signed by your home association prior to registering to attend a prep camp or try out.
 Please refer to our Registration tab for more details on this.

 AA Stream Vision Statement